Indonesian corporate bank accounts in 2021

 Clients who prefer not to open a rupiah account can choose to open separate foreign currency accounts, if required.

-Payments to and from Indonesian beneficiaries to be done in the local currency.
-For example, local Suppliers to be paid in rupiah.
 Because the risk of money laundering in Indonesia is high, multi-national Clients should expect monthly reviews of a sample of corporate bank account transactions.

 Cultivate a positive, open and transparent business relationship with your dedicated bank officer.
 Timely, accurately and completely email the bank officer all documents the bank requests.